 Winter: $17.49 x 80 = $1,399.20 + (10x$26.24) = $1,661.60 x 6.5 = $10,800.40

 Spring: $17.49 x 80 = $1,399.20 + (26x$26.24) = $2,081.44 x 6.5 = $13,529.36

 Summer: $17.49 x 80 = $1,399.20 + (42x$26.24) = $16,258.32 x 6.5 = $16,258.32

 Fall: $17.49 x 80 = $1,399.20 + (20x$26.24) = $1,924.00 x 6.5 = $12,506.00

-2) Small businesses may get around this law by switching salaried employees to an hourly rate, but not dividing by 80 hours per pay period.
+2) Golf industry may get around this law by switching salaried employees to an hourly rate, but not dividing by 80 hours per pay period.
 Instead, they are going to divide by the average number of hours the employee works per pay period.

 3) The employer terminates the assistant position and brings in someone else without a title who they can pay a lower wage.
-This will not happen at Old Hickory Country Club, but I can guarantee you that it will happen all across the country, especially at lower budget clubs.
-This law more than likely also will affect the superintendent’s pay at these facilities.
+This will not happen at Old Hickory Country Club, but I can guarantee you that it will happen all across the country, especially at lower-budget clubs.
+This law more than likely also will affect the golf course superintendent’s pay at these facilities.

 4) The employer will pay the bare minimum $47,500 to keep everything “fair.”
 I feel that this is the option that many clubs will feel forced into.

 These four options are just a few of the dozens of scenarios that could go down in our state.
-Each club has to look at this extremely carefully because of employee morale, while keeping the clubs’ interest in mind.
-Some businesses will simply not be able to sustain having to pay salaried employees the higher rates of pay.
+Each club has to look at this extremely carefully because of employee morale while keeping the clubs’ interests in mind.
+Some golf industry businesses will simply not be able to sustain having to pay salaried employees the higher rates of pay.
 Feelings will get hurt.
 Some assistants will benefit, and many will not, depending on the company.